-Question 1.
-What sex is a issigned on your birth certificate? (check one) ☐ Female ☐ Gender X OR I ☐ Male ☐ Prefer not to ar The "prefer not to answer" responsi Resources to collect personal data sp se may be omitted from documents used by Human pecifically from employees.
-Question 2: Which of the to (check one) following best represents how you think of your gender? □ Man □ Non-binary □ Transgender □ Woman □ Multiple gender □ Another gende □ Prefer not to an r identity Question 3: Which of the orientation? (check one) following best represents how you think of your sexual □ Asexual □ Bisexual, Pans □ Gay □ Heterosexual o □ Lesbian □ Queer □ Multiple sexual □ Another sexual □ Prefer not to ar orientations orientation Question 4: What pronou ns do you use? (check one) □ He/Him □ She/Her □ They/Them □ Multiple sets of □ Another set of □ Prefer not to ar oronouns Each institution shall include, at mini mum, the following statement on materials with which
+Question ?
+1: What sex is assigned on your birth certificate? (check one) Female Gender X OR Intersex Male Prefer not to answer enswer" response may be omitted from documents used by Human personal data specifically from employees.
+Question 2 (check on 2: Which of the following best represents how you think of your gender?
+Man Non-binary Transgender Woman Multiple gender identities Another gender identity Prefer not to answer 3: Which of the following best represents how you think of your sexual (check one) Asexual Bisexual, Pansexual or Fluid Gay Heterosexual or Straight Lesbian Queer Multiple sexual orientations Another sexual orientation Prefer not to answer Question 4 4: What pronouns do you use? (check one) He/Him She/Her They/Them Multiple sets of pronouns Another set of pronouns Prefer not to answer

-2. Each inst gender identity, sexual orientation, and/or pronouns are collected:
+2. Each institution shall include, at minimum, the following statement on materials with which gender identity, sexual orientation, and/or pronouns are collected: